United Kingdom government austerity programme: Arts and culture

 The Local government in England is one of the main contributors to the funding of the arts, spending more than £1 billion annually.
-However, due to austerity policies and challenges to sustainability in recent years, council spending on arts and culture development has suffered a reduction of 16.6%.
-A report by the Arts Council England revealed that arts and culture have suffered a £236 million (20%) decline since 2010 and a further report from the Institute for Fiscal Studies highlighted that spending per person has reduced by 23%.
+However, due to austerity policies and challenges to sustainability in recent years, council spending on arts and culture development has suffered significant reductions.
+A report by the Arts Council England revealed that arts and culture had suffered a £236 million (20%) decline from 2010 to 2020.
+By 2023 arts council funding had declined 63% in Northern Ireland, 21% in Wales, and 30% in England.
+In the Birmingham area, council arts funding will cease entirely in 2026.